Tom-Ainsworth/CI-PP4-toms-drum-lessons/README.md

   - As a satisfied customer, I want to submit a review on Tom's site to share my experience.
   - As a reading drummer, I want to download transcriptions of new songs to learn between lessons.

+These were the initial user stories I had, however once I began entering them on github as issues, I realised that they were much more tailored the actual business I do, rather than what the website can offer users.
+As such please see the [project board](https://github.com/Tom-Ainsworth/CI-PP4-toms-drum-lessons/projects/1) to see actual user stories and tasks carried out that can be directly related to the site features.

 ### Skeleton Plane

 #### Site Flow